tomcritchlow/tomcritchlow.github.io/_posts/2019-06-19-bookmarklets-static-sites.md

 layout: blog
 ---

 I've been tending to my digital garden / wiki recently.
-See my post yesterday on [using Screenotate to power my screenshot->wiki workflow](https://tomcritchlow.com/2019/06/19/screenotate-wiki/).
+See my other post on [using Screenotate to power my screenshot->wiki workflow](https://tomcritchlow.com/2019/06/19/screenotate-wiki/).

 But I found that I was saving too many links to my wiki without any context.
 I was finding the links while in some other context and wanting a quick way to dump the link into my wiki.
 The challenge became - how to quickly add context to the link I'm dropping in?